 How to Create a Genogram Quickly - All You Need to Know about Genograms

-Wikipedia defines genogram as a pictorial display of a person's family relationships and medical history.
-It is also named a McGoldrick–Gerson study, a Lapidus schematic or a family diagram.
-Different from a traditional family tree, a genogram allows the user to visualize hereditary patterns and psychological factors that punctuate relationships.
-Namely, a genogram goes deeper in revealing family information among all individuals.
-Using the genogram example below, the genogram could reveal Michael's close friendship with Ann, Paul's hostile against Magan, Max's conflictual relationship with Vivian, Edison and Sara's harmony.
+Wikipedia defines a genogram as a pictorial display of a person's family relationships and medical history.
+It is also named a McGoldrick–Gerson study, a Lapidus schematic, or a family diagram.
+Unlike a traditional family tree, a genogram allows the user to visualize hereditary patterns and psychological factors that punctuate relationships.
+Namely, a genogram goes deeper into revealing family information among all individuals.

 Why and Who Use Genograms

 Family therapists use genograms to figure family relations, giving a whole picture of family relationships and patterns.
 Knowing the family relationships clearly, the therapist gets to analyze the family and help them deal with their current issues.

 Genograms may help a husband and wife understand each other's learned patterns to respond to stressful situations, handle intimacy or conflict, or manage gender and cultural issues.
 It can contribute to a harmonious relationship.

 Medical professionals often use genograms to better understand their patients' medical, genetic, and psychosocial history.
 In this case, they can give a more convincing diagnosis and offer appropriate treatment.